View hot line data here

 1. The Department will charge $1 per copy for certified copies, when requested by the requester.

-2. The Department will charge the actual cost for postage, facsimile/microfiche or other media, as well as for specialized documents, except that postage fees will be waived for postage that costs under $1.00.
+2. The Department will charge the actual cost for postage, facsimile/microfiche or other media such as CD’s, as well as for specialized documents, except that postage fees will be waived for postage that costs under $1.00.

 3. Special rules apply to fees for transcripts of administrative proceedings: